flanksource/docs/docs/config-db/tutorials/install-helm.md

-# Config-db Helm Installation Guide
+# Config DB Helm Installation Guide
 ## Initial Set up

 Helm must be installed to use the charts.
 Refer the Helm documentation to get started.